126th Air Refueling Squadron: World War II

+126th Observation Squadron O-47 (Note: Aircraft is North American O-47A serial 37-365.
+Unlike most prewar observation squadrons, the 126th was not assigned to a National Guard division, but was assigned to support the II Army Corps and performed various duties, including photographing portions of the Carolina Maneuvers in the autumn of 1941.)

 The squadron was first organized as the 126th Observation Squadron in November 1940 as part of the build-up of the United States military after the Fall of France.
 The 126th trained for reconnaissance with the Wisconsin National Guard.
 The squadron was called to active service in June 1941 and moved to Hyannis Army Air Field, Massachusetts.
 After the Japanese attack on Pearl Harbor, the squadron performed antisubmarine patrols off the New England coast, using a variety of single engine observation aircraft.
 In October 1942, as two and four engine bombers took over more of the antisubmarine mission, the squadron moved to Birmingham Army Air Field, Alabama, where it was inactivated and its personnel dispersed to other units.